VINTERGATAN-GM: The cosmological imprints of early mergers on Milky-Way-mass galaxies: Response of the galaxies' structure to growing an early merger

 \section{Response of the galaxies' structure to growing an early merger}

 We start by quantifying the response of the $z=0$ stellar structure of each galaxy as we genetically modify their early assembly history.
 Figure~\ref{fig:overview} shows UVI-mock images of the stellar light at $z=0$ (top row) and luminosity-weighted line-of-sight velocity maps (bottom row) as we incrementally increase the significance of the $z\approx2$ merger (left to right).
-Images do not account for dust attenuation and are viewed along the simulation's z-axis (i.e. a random line of sight physically, but a consistent orientation across panels).
+Images do not account for dust attenuation, span a surface brightness interval from 20 to $30 \, \text{mag arcsec}^{-2}$ and are viewed along the simulation's z-axis (i.e. a random line of sight physically, but a consistent orientation across panels).

-Starting from the reference case (central panels), the galaxy showcases an irregular morphology at $z=0$, with a rotationally-supported, inner galactic disc which extends into a bluer co-rotating outer structure misaligned with the inner stars.
-As we make the early history of the galaxy quieter (from central to left panels), the disc orders into a single kinematic component, and spatially grows.
+Starting from the reference case (central panels), the galaxy showcases an irregular morphology at $z=0$, with a rotationally supported, inner galactic disc which extends into a bluer corotating outer structure misaligned with the inner stars.
+As we make the early history of the galaxy quieter (from central to left-hand panels), the disc orders into a single kinematic component, and spatially grows.
 By contrast, a more significant merger increases the compactness of the galaxy, forming increasingly brighter central bulges and reducing the overall rotational support (fourth and fifth panels).

-The galaxy with the largest merger (right-most panels) exhibits an inner core, counter-rotating compared to an outer, diffuse star-forming disc.
-This is reminiscent of the decoupled internal kinematics (e.g. \citealt{Efstathiou1982, Bender1988, Krajnovic2011, Krajnovic2015, Johnston2018, Prichard2019}) and low-surface brightness features (e.g. \citealt{Duc2015}) observed around local elliptical galaxies.
-This galaxy stands out in our suite compared to the more ordered, rotationally-supported objects (first four columns), and we will provide a dedicated study of its internal kinematics in a follow-up work.
+The galaxy with the largest merger (right-most panels) exhibits an inner core, counterrotating compared to an outer, low surface brightness ($\geq 27 \, \text{mag arcsec}^{-2}$) star-forming disc.
+Such structure is reminiscent of the decoupled internal kinematics observed around local elliptical galaxies (e.g. \citealt{Efstathiou1982, Bender1988, Krajnovic2011, Krajnovic2015, Johnston2018, Prichard2019}), for which such low-surface brightness discs have been revealed by deep imaging (e.g. \citealt{Duc2015}).
+This galaxy stands out in our suite compared to the more ordered, rotationally supported objects (first four columns), and is difficult to relate to studies of our Galaxy.
+We present it here as a useful complement to establish trends with growing mass ratio, and will provide a dedicated study of its internal kinematics in a follow-up work.